Published

 Other work in early stages of development

-• A paper on whether rights are (always) enforceable.
+• A paper on waiving privacy-rights.

 • A paper on shared practical reasons (reasons-for-us).